PanoramaBeats/MIMPUT/README.md

 Peach Untold Tale

 For now, the files are related to XML (i18n), that is, translation of the game assets.
 - ENGLISH already done!
+Its here in case people want to improve it.
+The game already has ENGLISH as default inside the engine.
 Portuguese in the beginning.

 You are encouraged to make pull requests of new files, like German, Spanish, etc.

 PLEASE READ!!!